jamiealanmassey/graphics-coursework-yr2/README.md

 Some main features of my coursework project include animated textures, plain text files to load levels and basic interaction.

 Embarking on this project I decided that an opportunity was presented for me to transition from old C++ to modern C++.
 Therefore, all the code written by myself in the project is in C++.
-There are some dependencies in the form of __libraries__ in the project, these include: OpenGL, GLFW, SOIL and winmm (if on windows).
+There are some dependencies in the form of __libraries__ in the project, these include: OpenGL, GLFW, SOIL and winmm (if on Windows).
 For the project to compile successfully you may need to compile and link these libraries yourself, unless using Visual Studio, in which case the project file should be sufficient.

 NB: Just as in the Java lab this project runs with OpenGL 1.1 as the context target and utilises functions from that version specifically.